-As of the date of the report, Energix has recognized the property in the amount of NIS 419 million, which is presented under the 'Systems in development and initiation' item.
+As of the date of the report, Energix has recognized the property in the amount of NIS 486 million, which is presented under the 'systems in development and initiation' item, including an amount of approx. NIS 11 million against contingent liabilities.

+c.
 Management fee agreement with Energix

-Further to Notes 6 and 5 to the Annual Financial Statements, in the reporting period, the Company's Board of Directors (following the approval and recommendation of the Audit Committee), approved the update and renewal of the management agreement with Energix for a period of 3 years starting July 1, 2023.
-The management fee agreement update, which was approved by the General Meeting of Energix shareholders in July 2023, includes an increase in the maximum management fee per year to the amount of NIS 10.5 million, linked to the June 2023 CPI (replacing a maximum management fee of NIS 8.6 million), while the other terms of the agreement remain unchanged.
+Further to Notes 6 and 5 to the Annual Financial Statements, in the reporting period, the revision of the management agreement with Energix and its renewal for a period of 3 years starting July 1, 2023 was approved.
+As part of the update, a maximum management fee per year was determined in the amount of NIS 10.5 million (linked to the June 2023 CPI), replacing a maximum management fee of NIS 12.8 million).
+The other terms of the agreement remain unchanged.

-The aforementioned in this note regarding projects in development and nearing construction are in part forwardlooking information.
+The aforementioned in this note regarding projects in development and nearing construction are in part forward-looking information.